syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-comments.md

----
+﻿---
 title: Working with Comments | Syncfusion
-description: This section illustrates how to add, modify and remove the comments
+description: This section illustrates how to add, modify and remove the comments using Syncfusion Word library (Essential DocIO)
 platform: java-file-formats
 control: Word Library
 documentation: UG